 Not only can kids see the output on their favorite Apple (iPad, iPhone) or Android device — even the coding process itself can be made visual!
 Coding becomes much more concrete when your student can see the effect of a change they make playing out on the screen in front of them (a turtle moving forward or the color of a background changing).

 For younger kids (8-11 year-old), block-based coding languages like MIT’s Scratch platform have great visual appeal, introducing coding much the same way as legos introduce engineering.
 For older kids 11+, you can add visual elements to the Python language using the Turtle library.

 A child’s first painting won’t be the Mona Lisa, and their first coding project won’t be a state-of-the-art video game.
 And that’s okay.
 When teaching coding, use simple projects as a starting point and progressively build to more and more complicated tasks as their coding skills advance.

 A kid may want to make the next great Minecraft add-on, and that is a great goal to have!
 Let this motivate them, but don’t let the inability to do it on day one dismay them.
 Start them off with learning basic design and problem-solving and help them understand how this will lead to their eventual goal.
 Simple projects let an hour of code a day be enough programming for kids to continuously enhance their skills.

 ▶ Explore: Discover creative and fun coding projects by star Juni students.

 Juni Learning has several resources to help you find a good starter project.
-If your student is ready to work with Python, our Intro to Python for kids is an excellent place to start.
+If your student is ready to work with Python, our post about learnig Python for kids is an excellent place to start.
 For other ideas, check out our step-by-step coding projects.